ArneBinder/pie-datasets/dataset_builders/pie/aae2/README.md

         - build a `supports` or `attacks` relation from each `Claim` to every `MajorClaim`
         - no relations between each `MajorClaim`
     - labels: `supports`, `attacks`, and `semantically_same` if `connect_first`
-- `pie_modules.documents.TextDocumentWithLabeledSpansBinaryRelationsAndLabeledPartitions` with layers:
+- `pie_documents.documents.TextDocumentWithLabeledSpansBinaryRelationsAndLabeledPartitions` with layers:
   - `labeled_spans`, as above
   - `binary_relations`, as above
   - `labeled_partitions`, `LabeledSpan` annotations, created from splitting `BratDocumentWithMergedSpans`'s `text` at new lines (`\n`).
     - every partition is labeled as `paragraph`

-See [here](https://github.com/ArneBinder/pie-modules/blob/main/src/pie_modules/documents.py) for the document type definitions.
+See [here](https://github.com/ArneBinder/pie-documents/blob/main/src/pie_documents/documents.py) for the document type definitions.

 #### Relation Label Statistics after Document Conversion